jon-edward/py_annotation_switch/README.md

 ## Limitations

-Most notably, switch cases cannot be used within function declarations, and at a minimum `from annotation_switch import __annotations__, Switch` is required for the module to be able to work as expected.
+Most notably, switch cases can only be used at module-level[^1], and at a minimum `from annotation_switch import __annotations__, Switch` is required for the module to be able to work as expected.

+[^1]: Annotations only trigger updates at module-level.
+Python discards annotations set within function declarations.